 Antonio Penta is an economic theorist who joined ICREA in October 2018.
 He is also Professor of Economics at UPF and at the Barcelona GSE.
 Prior to that, he was Assistant Professor (2010-2016) and then tenured Associate Professor (2016-2018) at the University of Wisconsin-Madison.
-He graduated in Economics from Bocconi Univ (2004), and in then he obtained a M.A.
-(2008) and a PhD (2010) from the University of Pennsylvania.
-He is currently an Associate Editor of the Journal of Economic Theory, Associate Faculty at the Toulouse School of Economics, and a member of the TSE Digital Center.
+He graduated in Economics from Bocconi Univ (2004), and then he obtained a M.A.
+(2008) and a PhD (2010) in economics from the University of Pennsylvania.
+He is currently an Associate Editor of the Journal of Economic Theory and of Theoretical Economics, Associate Faculty at the Toulouse School of Economics, and a member of the TSE Digital Center.
 In 2017, he was awarded an ERC-Starting Grant.

 My research spans a range of areas within game theory, mechanism design and behavioral economics, combining a variety techniques and methodologies.